G-Core/product-documentation/documentation/cloud/logging-as-a-service/install-a-log-shipper/install-and-configure-fluent-bit.md

 displayName: Fluent Bit
 published: true
 toc:
-   --1--What is Fluent Bit?: "what-is-fluent-bit"
-   --1--Install: "install"
+   --1--Install Fluent Bit: "install"
-   --1--Configure: "configure"
+   --1--Configure Fluent Bit: "configure"
    --1--No timestamps: "no-timestamps"
 pageTitle: Install and configure Fluent Bit| Gcore
 pageDescription: Easily install and configure Fluent Bit, a log shipping tool, to collect and send logs to Gcore's Logging servers.
 ---
 # Install and configure Fluent Bit

-## What is Fluent Bit?

 Fluent Bit is a log shipping tool.
 This means that it is a service that collects logs from a device and sends them to an external storage.